 For the older generations, other parts of the pig were popular too such as pickled pig feet.
 I was never interested in those either.
 It’s also worth noting that vegetables like collard greens were often made tastier when cooked with pork, but there are other methods today.

-Dad’s Aversion To Pork
+Dad’s Aversion to Pork

 “There’s no pork in this right?”
 I’d made a pot of Jambalaya with chicken and sausage as the featured proteins, one of Emiril LaGasse’s succulent recipes.
 Before scooping some out, Dad saw fit to verify that I wasn’t about to poison him with the “swine”.
 In Black Muslim circles, pork is referred to as swine.
 I knew of Dad’s aversion to pork and wouldn’t dare think of feeding him the other white meat.